 Strategies for preventing and detecting bot attacks

-Good news for businesses and their employees alike is that there are preventative steps they can take to better equip themselves with the tools they need to effectively detect and prevent these types of bot attacks.
+The good news for businesses and their employees is that there are preventative steps they can take to better equip themselves with the tools they need to effectively detect and prevent these types of bot attacks.

 1. Educate employees about cybersecurity

-Multi-factor authentication (MFA) significantly enhances account security by requiring additional verification steps beyond just a password, such as a code from a smartphone app or a biometric or digital fingerprint, making it exponentially more difficult for bots to gain unauthorized access even if they have compromised credentials.
+Multifactor authentication (MFA) significantly enhances account security by requiring additional verification steps beyond just a password, such as a code from a smartphone app, a biometric, or digital fingerprint, making it exponentially more difficult for bots to gain unauthorized access even if they have stolen credentials.

 3. Curate allowlists and blocklists

-Using allowlists and blocklists to control access to web resources effectively minimizes unwanted bot traffic by explicitly permitting access only to known, legitimate users or IP addresses (allowlists) while blocking identified malicious sources or regions (blocklists), ensuring that genuine users and beneficial bots have uninterrupted access while keeping malicious activities at bay.
+Using allowlists and blocklists to control access to web resources effectively minimizes unwanted bot traffic by explicitly permitting access only to known, legitimate users or IP addresses (allowlists) while blocking identified malicious sources or regions (blocklists).
+This ensure only genuine users and beneficial bots have uninterrupted access while keeping malicious activities at bay.

 4. Browser fingerprinting